theblockstalk/upgradeable-proxy/README.md

 * Fix test of Struct changed return value _UintAdvancedV2w_ChangeReturn_
 * Fix test of overloaded functions in _UintAdvancedV2x_Overloaded_

-### 3.4 Upgrade safety
+### 3.4 Upgrade safety and protection

-Several features were added to the upgradeable mechanism to protect the contract from being upgraded to the wrong contract.
-A target contract for the proxy must satisfy, at a minimum, the following conditions to be able to call Proxy.upgradeTo():
+Safety features were added to the upgradeable mechanism to protect the contract from being accidentally or maliciousl upgraded to the wrong contract.
+A target contract for the proxy must satisfy, at a minimum, the following conditions to be able to call Proxy.upgradeTo() to change the target:
 1. Must have a `address target` variable
 2. Must have a `upgradeTo(address) public` function
 3. Must have a `initialize() public` function